pierreforstmann/kpf/README.md

 sudo rmmod dpf.ko
 ```

-To monitor a specific process flag in `/proc` you can use any valid symbolic process flag as parameter:
+## To monitor a specific process flag in `/proc`

+Use any valid symbolic process flag as parameter:
 ```
 sudo insmod mpf.ko pf_parameter=PF_KTHREAD
 ```